 What platforms have I worked with?

-What makes me a good candidate for PPC Management
+What qualifies me for PPC Management

 I have worked it’s true with smaller companies but I would argue that every penny is even more vital.
 Though I would certainly not be flippant with a bigger account.
 I am all interested in the metrics.
 My main skills are with Facebook/Instagram creative and Ad configuration and Google search Ads.